dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/K3s/Research-answers/1. Ingress-controllers/README.md

+This file consists of a detailed description about Ingress Controllers and the results to my finding for my research question 1.

+# PRECAP:

+1. Introduction

+  * Why do we need Ingress and Ingress Controllers ?
+  * How would we provide our clients the access to our application in a secured way?

 ## <ins>Question:</ins>

 <i>What are the best use-cases and scenarios for using Traefik Vs HaProxy Vs Nginx Ingress Controllers and how they differ in their operations?</i>